tsakim/bicm/README.md

-To address the question of node similarity within one bipartite layer, it is possible to perform a statistical validation of the number of common nearest neighbors and to calculate the p-values of the correspective Lambda-motifs, as described by Saracco et al. \[1\].
+To address the question of node similarity within one bipartite layer, it is possible to perform a statistical validation of the number of common nearest neighbors and to calculate the p-values of the corresponding Lambda-motifs, as described by Saracco et al. \[1\].

 ## Author